Deputy inspector general of police: Bangladesh

+Deputy inspector general of police is the third-highest rank in the Bangladesh Police.
+Historically, DIGs have been in charge of the handful of territorial "ranges" and of selected functional departments.
+The ranges correspond to the administrative divisions of the country.
+There were 26 DIGs on the force as of 2009.
+As of 2025, DIGs oversee the eight ranges, seven of the eight metropolitan police branches, the MRT Police, the police hospital, and three training units.

+DIGs respond to the police chain of command, but are also responsible in many matters to the general direction of designated civil government officials.
+At the range level, the DIG answers to the civilian division commissioner.
+These multiple lines of command sometimes cause friction and confusion.

 India

 Deputy Inspector General of Police (DIG) is a rank in the Indian police, just below Inspector General of Police.
 It is a rank held by Indian Police Service officers who had successfully served as Senior Superintendent of Police or Deputy Commissioner of Police (Selection Grade) and got promoted to this rank.
 DIG-ranked officers wear Gorget patches on their collar which have a dark blue background and a white line stitched on it, similar to SSPs There is no limit to the number of DIGs a state can have and most states have several DIGs.
 DIGs are in pay band 4 (₹37400 to ₹67000) with grade pay ₹8900.